How to Automate and Optimize Direct Mail Campaigns

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Summer Hahnlen, the Senior Director of Customer Success at Lob, outlines some best practices for automating direct mail campaigns.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Summer Hahnlen, the Senior Director of Customer Success at Lob, outlines some best practices for automating direct mail campaigns.

 The growing prevalence of digital noise makes it difficult for marketers to engage consumers solely through online efforts.
 For example, a recent Forrester study says that 76 percent of marketing leaders say their digital marketing tactics are losing steam.
 Given this trend, it makes sense that many marketing professionals are looking to integrate other, more promising channels into their marketing mix, including direct mail.